mammadmammadov/Spring-Boot-Logging-and-Security/README.md

 ####
 **Note: You need to have JDK 17 and Gradle installed on your machine before following the instructions below.**

-To start the CRUD application from Windows command line, follow these steps:
+To start the application from Windows command line, follow these steps:

 1. Clone the repository or download it as a ZIP from github: